The Great Revelation

 in The Refutation of All Heresies

-as extracted and translated from Refutations Book VI by Robert Price in The Pre-Nicene New Testament: Fifty-four Formative Texts.
+This translation appeared in an online article by Miguel Conner, June 2010 in examiner.com, taken from Hippolytus’ Refutations Book VI, translated by Robert Price in The Pre-Nicene New Testament: Fifty-four Formative Texts.
 (1)

 This is the writing down of the declaration of voice and name from thought, which is the Great Power, the Boundless.
 Thus it shall be sealed up, hidden, concealed, placed in the dwelling which rests upon the Universal Root.
 To you, then, I say what I have to say, and I write what I to write.
 And this is the writing thereof.

 From the universal aeons spring two shoots, which are without beginning or ending, stemming forth from a single root, which is the invisible Power, unknowable silence.
 Of the two shoots, one appears from above.
 This is the Great Power, the Universal Mind that sets all thing in order, being males.
 The other appears from below.
 It is the Great Thought, which is female and brings forth all things.